Wilhelm von Homburg: Acting

 After spending some years in prison, von Homburg attempted to pursue an acting career in earnest.
 German director Werner Herzog, who had seen him box in his youth, cast him as a bullying pimp in his 1977 film Stroszek.
 Herzog commented, "The Prince was so clear and intelligent and radiated, at the same time, a feeling of danger that absolutely terrified me.
 He was almost like a German Mike Tyson."
 A decade later, Von Homburg was cast as James, one of Hans Gruber's henchmen in the 1988 action thriller Die Hard, who dies after Bruce Willis' character detonates plastic explosives down an elevator shaft.
-Von Homburg's biggest role came at age 50, when he was cast as the primary villain in the 1989 comedy sequel Ghostbusters II, playing Vigo the Carpathian, a despotic sorcerer whose soul is released from a medieval painting.
+Von Homburg's biggest role came at age 50, when he was cast as the primary villain in the 1989 comedy sequel Ghostbusters II, playing Vigo the Carpathian, a 16th/17th century tyrant and sorcerer whose soul is released from an old painting.
 The character's full name was Vigo Von Homburg Deutschendorf, which paid homage to the name he had chosen as a performer.
 The film was released less than a year after Von Homburg's father Richard died, though he had not reconciled with his father or sister.
 His last major role was as Charles Macum Diggs, a vegetative ex-boxer in Diggstown, which was a commercial flop.